Pre Gender Paradise

 I’m a little kid with no awareness of what gender is or that it even exists.
 I’m just pure beingness, oblivious to my gender assignment, living life to the fullest as I know it, going for whatever I want, being however I am.
 I roll, run, ride, and ram myself headfirst into every interesting thing, and spend a ton of time reading, running, climbing, singing, dancing, fishing, and swimming.

 Not long after school starts I get a nasty surprise; I’m a girl and in many ways girls are looked down upon.
 They’re expected to behave differently from boys in ways I don’t understand and which seem unnatural to me.
 I am furious that I got arbitrarily put in a “lesser class” to which I don’t feel I belong, and pissed off that the kids don’t really let me play with the boys, who seem to be doing all the fun things.
 I struggle with questions about why my preferences and urges do not seem to align with the expectations from females.
-I decide to practice moving in a feminine way, since I can’t stand to wear fussy delicate clothing and jewelry I can’t climb trees in.
+I decide to practice moving in a feminine way, since I can’t stand to wear jewelry or fussy delicate clothing I can’t climb trees in.

 I move through shades of internalized misogyny; I weed out signs of ornamental or emotional femininity in myself and take on negative cultural baggage about how women are jealous, untrustworthy, backstabbing, shallow, vain, useless, cowardly, overly emotional, unintelligent, etc. I say things like “Most of my friends are guys.
 I don’t know why, but I just don’t get along as well with girls.
 I don’t get their humor, and who cares about clothes and crap?”